aclysma/imgui-inspect/README.md

 # imgui_inspect

-An implementation of a property editor using [`ImGui`](https://github.com/ocornut/imgui) and [`Rust`](https://rust-lang.org).
+Oversimplified, this is an implementation of a property editor using [`ImGui`](https://github.com/ocornut/imgui) and [`Rust`](https://rust-lang.org).

+More specifically, this crate aims to be a `serde` for inspecting with imgui.
+It defines a common interface for getting values into imgui and back out.
+While there are some default implementations for certain types to be drawn as certain widgets, the primary goal is to make it easy to implement your own preferred way of rendering values.
+* There is a trait for each widget type (i.e. `InspectRenderSlider`)
+* There is an impl for each value type (i.e. `f32`)

 ## Status

+The overall design of this crate is unlikely to change, but very few imgui widget types and value types are implemented.

+Most of the future work will be:
+* Add traits for each imgui widget type
+* Define structs to represent valid options for that imgui widget
+* Implement sensible defaults for std types

+It's a fairly straightforward process and basic examples exist, but it does take time to add them.

-For now this is a demo/prototype, but I think it could become useful!
-I'll be extending it as I start using it more.
-If something is missing that you want, PR it!
+I'll be extending this as I need support for more types, but if you need something that's missing, PR it!

 ## Usage